Monumental Welsh Women

 “Being commissioned to create the statue of Cranogwen is both an honour and privilege and is something I would consider to be a highlight of my career.
 I look forward to developing the work with our amazing team including working with Keziah as an emerging sculptor mentee, and hope that I can repay the trust placed in me by creating a wonderful legacy for the village and wider community that celebrates the achievements of an inspirational Welsh woman.”

-Here are some photos of the process that the artist is gong through to design and create the statue of Cranogwen.
+Here are some photos of the process that the artist went through to design and create the statue of Cranogwen.
 The costume has been designed and made to reflect the types of clothes that Cranogwen would have worn, after much research.
 Anne-Marie modelled the clothes on the beach at Llangrannog so that the best setting could be identified.
 Anne-Marie was full of admiration for Cranogwen and the women of the time for being able to carry out their daily tasks in these heavy and uncomfortable clothes - never mind travel around the countryside.

 This is the artist Seb Boyesen and his mentee Kezia Ferguson casting a rock that they found in a cove around the headland from Llangrannog.
 The rock will be cast in bronze and serve as the 'plinth' on which Cranogwen will stand - rooting her firmly in the landscape that she loved.

-This is the artist Seb Boyesen 's mentee Keziah Ferguson working on the scaled model that will be used to cast the statue of Cranogwen.
+The artist Seb Boyesen 's mentee Keziah Ferguson working on the scaled model that will be used to cast the statue of Cranogwen.
 Sebastien said ' Kezi (our mentee) really helped enormously with the modelling, mould making and casting.
 She has stayed repeatedly with us for days at a time doing really great work in the studio and I can’t praise her work ethic enough.

 I am sure she will get a lot from the whole experience, so I want to say thanks for involving her in the project in the first place..a really hard working and dedicated young woman who was a pleasure to have around!